bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 On the contrary, it was the rational programmer method that provided the template and tools for designing the experiment.
-Prior work contemplated migration questions (popl'16, jfp '19) but lacked a compelling way to answer them.
+Prior work contemplated migration questions (popl'16, jfp'19) but lacked a compelling way to answer them.
 This work managed to do it by instantiating the rational programmer.

 At the meta level, the paper is the fourth in a series that explores the